This is not a Government website

 Pete Lumianski, Captain, USN(Ret)

-Our mission is simple: bring the sail, diving planes and top rudder of the USS PHOENIX submarine to Arizona and build a monument in the City of Phoenix to honor the role played by the USS PHOENIX in winning the Cold War.
+Our mission is simple: To build a monument in Steele Indian School Park in downtown Phoenix, which commemorates the role of the USS Phoenix (SSN-702) in helping end the Cold War.
 The Phoenix Saguaro Chapter of the Association of the U.S. Navy (AUSN) is acting as the Project Manager from start to finish, until the monument opens to the public.

 The USS Phoenix (SSN-702) Cold War Monument Foundation was formed in 2015.